twooldridge/BearComparativeGenomics/Gene_tree_discordance/gene_tree_discordance_analysis_workflow.md

 ## Generate windows and extract window alignments
+Using the brown bear as reference and 50 kb windows as the example window size for the workflow In halStats, "brown" could be replaced with "sloth", and in bedtools makewindows, -w 50000 could be replaced with -w 10000 for 10kb windows.

-Bed file of windows of the maco chromosomes was made by:
+Generation of bed file windows for the maco chromosomes
 ```bash
 halStats --chromSizes brown (or sloth) bears.hal > brown_bears.genome
 awk '$2 >= 20000000 || $1 == "NC_003427.1"' brown_bears.genome > brown_bears_filtered.genome # filters out chromosmes with <20M bp and keeps the mitochondria chromosome